 Why has the university cancelled convocation ceremonies?

-Following information and advice about COVID-19 from regional and provincial health officers regarding large events, SFU has made the difficult decision to cancel the spring 2020 Convocation ceremonies that were scheduled for June 9 to 12, 2020 to ensure the safety of the SFU community.
+Following information and advice about COVID-19 from regional and provincial health officers regarding large events, SFU has made the difficult decision to cancel the fall 2020 Convocation ceremonies that were scheduled for October to ensure the safety of the SFU community.

 Alternate plans have been developed to create a memorable experience for graduands to celebrate their accomplishments with their peers, mentors, family and friends.
-A Virtual Convocation Celebration will be held on Thursday, June 11, 2020, 5:30 pm PDT.
+Four virtual Convocation ceremonies will be held on October 22 and 23.
 The virtual celebration is not intended to be a replacement for an in-person Convocation ceremony - we know how important that experience is to graduates and their families.
-We will provide updates on this website as details details are confirmed, including options to attend a future convocation ceremony.
+We will provide updates on this website as details are confirmed, including options to attend a future convocation ceremony.

-How can I watch the Virtual Convocation Celebration?
+How can I watch my Virtual Convocation Ceremony?

 Will the Virtual Convocation Celebration be available to view at a later date?

-How can I, my family or friends participate in the virtual celebration?
+How can I, my family or friends participate in the Virtual Convocation Ceremony?

-Did you consult with graduating students about the Virtual Convocation Celebration?
+Did you consult with graduating students about the Virtual Convocation Ceremonies?

 Yes.
-Select graduating students were consulted and helped shape many elements that are being incorporated into the celebration.
+Select graduating students were consulted and helped shape many elements that are being incorporated into the ceremonies.

 Will I have the opportunity to attend an in-person convocation ceremony?

 Yes.
-Graduating students who apply for graduation by April 17, 2020, will be invited to participate in expanded, in-person convocation ceremonies when it is safe to gather in large groups as advised by provincial health officials.
+Graduating students who apply for graduation, will be invited to participate in expanded, in-person convocation ceremonies when it is safe to gather in large groups as advised by provincial health officials.
 We will provide updates on this website as details are confirmed.

-Will the Indigenous Honouring Ceremony be held in June?
+Will there be an Indigenous Honouring Ceremony in October?

 Will I still graduate?

 Yes.
-Students who have successfully completed the requirements for their degree, diploma or certificate, will graduate and receive their parchment.
+Students who have successfully completed the requirements for their degree, diploma or certificate, will graduate and receive their parchment by mail.

 Should I cancel my graduation application to defer to a future ceremony?

-Will graduation application fees still be charged for spring 2020?
+Will graduation application fees still be charged for fall 2020?

 Yes, the graduation application fee is not connected to Convocation and will still be charged for undergraduate students.